Community Partners Integrated Healthcare (CPIH)

 Community Partners Integrated Healthcare (CPIH) - Substance Abuse Treatment in Sierra Vista, AZ

-Community Partners Integrated Healthcare cpih is an addiction treatment center located at 2273 East Wilcox Drive in the 85635 zip code in Sierra Vista, AZ.
-Community Partners Integrated Healthcare cpih provides the following rehab services: judicial clients treatment, co-occurring addiction and mental health treatment and in-patient drug rehab for adult males.
-Some of the additional services that Community Partners Integrated Healthcare cpih offers consist of mental health services, case managers and recovery training.
-Ancillary services provided by Community Partners Integrated Healthcare cpih include family counseling, substance use education and counseling for couples.
+Community Partners Integrated Healthcare cpih is an addiction treatment center located at 2039 East Wilcox Drive, Suites A And B in the 85635 zip code in Sierra Vista, AZ.
+Community Partners Integrated Healthcare cpih provides the following rehab services: in-patient drug rehab for adult men, judicial clients treatment and inpatient drug rehab for teenagers.
+Some of the additional services that Community Partners Integrated Healthcare cpih offers consist of help with transportation, domestic violence services and social skills development.
+Ancillary services provided by Community Partners Integrated Healthcare cpih include substance use education, employment counseling and training and group counseling.

 1. Types of Care